MichaelCurrin/auto-commit-msg/docs/conventional-commits.md

 # Conventional Commits

-Info on the Conventional Commits standard and how it is applied in this project.
+Info on how the Conventional Commits standard is applied for generating output in this project.

 ## Resources